-"Not hearing is not as good as hearing, hearing is not as good as seeing, seeing is not as good as knowing, knowing is not as good as acting; true learning continues until it is put into action."
+"Seeing is not as good as knowing, knowing is not as good as acting; true learning continues until it is put into action."

-BeAnotherLab has presented its work in more than
+has presented its work in more than

 Major international events

 Arts – Science – Technology: Start Prize – Honorary mention to Library of Ourselves.

 Global Centre for Pluralism.
 Global Pluralism Honorary Mention